HCL-HUBL/KILDA/README.md

 You will need to provide the kmer length and the path to the same reference genome as was used for the generation of the kmer DB with kilda.nf.
 This is [GRCh38](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_47/GRCh38.primary_assembly.genome.fa.gz "GRCh38 primary assembly from GenCode") if you are using the kmer DB provided within this repository.

-You will also need to provide the name, position and REF and ALT alleles for the SNP of interest.
+You will also need to provide the name, position and REF and ALT alleles for the SNP of interest. *Note*: the name of the variant will only be used to name columns in the output file.